 In order to support the bounds presented in Section~\ref{sec:main_results}, in particular the dependency in $\beta_2$, we test Adam on a specifically crafted toy problem.
 We take $x \in \reel^6$ and define for all $i \in [6]$, $p_i = 10^{-i}$.
 We take $(Q_i)_{i\in[6]}$, Bernoulli variables with $\proba{Q_i = 1} = p_i$.
 We then define $f$ for all $x\in\reel^d$ as

 with for all $y\in \reel$,

 Intuitively, each coordinate is pointing most of the time towards 1, but exceptionally towards -1 with a weight of $1/\sqrt{p_i}$.
 Those rare events happens less and less often as $i$ increase, but with an increasing weight.
-Those weights are chosen so that the variances of all the coordinates of the gradient are equals\footnote{We deviate from the a.s. bounded gradient assumption for this experiment, see Section~\ref{sec:analysis} for a discussion on a.s. bound vs bound in expectation.} It is necessary to take different probabilities for each coordinate.
+Those weights are chosen so that all the coordinates of the gradient have the same variance\footnote{We deviate from the a.s. bounded gradient assumption for this experiment, see Section~\ref{sec:analysis} for a discussion on a.s. bound vs bound in expectation.}.
+It is necessary to take different probabilities for each coordinate.
 If we use the same $p$ for all, we observe a phase transition when $1 - \beta_2 \approx p$, but not the continuous improvement we obtain on Figure~\ref{fig:exp_toy}.